Birch-san/birchlabs-site/src/_posts/2018-05-11-a-soundfont-vst-for-macos.markdown

 No soundfont plugin.

-I went to the FL Studio forums.
-There was an argument, started by me.
-A user encouraged me:
+I went to the FL Studio forums to petition that a soundfont plugin be written for macOS.
+I received encouragement from a fellow user:

 > You know how to code? […] Well enough to know both what's easy and rewarding?
 If so, then consider [making it yourself].